linuxlawson/2FA-Options/README.md

 ### 2FA-Options
-Just a little write-up on 2FA, for personal reference really.
+Just a few notes on 2FA, for personal reference really.
-Mostly a matter of preference.
+This is mostly a matter of personal preference.
 Below is just my own opinion.

 <br>